join-monster/join-monster/README.md

   //...
   fields: () => ({
     id: {
+      // the column name is assumed to be the same as the field name
       type: GraphQLInt
-      // the column name is assumed to be the same as the field name },
+    },
     email: {
       type: GraphQLString,
-      // if the column name is different, it is specified
+      // if the column name is different, it must be specified specified
       sqlColumn: 'email_address'
     },
     idEncoded: {